Encampment violence puts spotlight on Minneapolis homeless approach

 The encampments have acted like a magnet for violence.

+In the Third Precinct, police have responded to 87 shootings this year.
 Nineteen of them, more than 22%, have happened in an encampment or within 500 feet.
+Twenty-six people have been hit and three have died in the shootings in and near encampments.

 But forcing everybody out of them hasn’t stopped the violence.

 "We close one here, it pops up somewhere else over there," said Minneapolis Police Chief Brian O'Hara.
-"And that's that's been the community's frustration."
+"And that's been the community's frustration."

 "Violence in encampments is a real serious issue, and that's why we have to have a better approach," said Minneapolis city council president Elliott Payne.